 These Regulations are made under the emergency procedure set out in section 45R of the Public Health (Control of Disease) Act 1984 (c.
 22) ("the 1984 Act").
 The Regulations are made without a draft having been laid and approved by the Senedd.
 It is the opinion of the Welsh Ministers that, by reason of urgency, it is necessary to make the Regulations without a draft being so laid and approved so that public health measures can be taken in order to quickly respond to the threat to human health from coronavirus.
-The Welsh Ministers are of the opinion that restrictions now being imposed in relation to licensed premises are necessary and proportionate as a public health response to the current threat posed by coronavirus.
+The Welsh Ministers are of the opinion that the restrictions now being imposed in relation to 13 electoral wards in the Llanelli area, and making provision in respect of premises which permit 'bring your own' are necessary and proportionate as a public health response to the current threat posed by coronavirus.